edivaserman/accs-microservices-example/README.md

             memory: 1G
             instances: 1

 The Accounts and Web resource definitions are almost identical except for naming so we'll just look at the `accounts` resource.
 The dependency on the `registry` resource is explicitly captured.
 This is used to sequence the service creation.
 With `depends_on: registry` specified the ACCS `accounts` application won't be created until after the `registry` has been successfully created.
 Much of the content is similar to that of the `registry` but notice the environment variables `REGISTRY_URL`.
 The value of this variable is the result of using the Fn::Join function to concatenate "http://", the value of the `serviceName` attribute of the `registry` resource, and ":8080".
 The value is a URL that allows the Accounts application to locate the service registry.
 So if the name of the registry service application (obtained from the template parameter) were "ServReg" the Accounts and Web applications would use the URL "http://ServReg:8080" to connect.
-This works because the name of the service registry application "ServReg" can be used to look up its IP in the DNS for the internal overlay network.
+This works because the name of the service registry application "ServReg" can be used to look up its IP in the internal overlay network DNS.

       accounts:
           depends_on: